 The G1X Mark III is a recent model that features in the current product line-up of Canon.
 In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
 Further information on the features and operation of the G1X Mark III and GX8 can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark III and the Panasonic GX8?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

-- Ready to shoot: Has a lens build-in, whereas the GX8 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the GX8 requires a separate lens.

 - More compact: Is smaller (115x78mm vs 133x78mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the GX8).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the GX8).